 - 5 1/2 cups all purpose flour

 - 1 cup oat flour (blend up your own 1 cup of oats)

-- 1 cup whole old-fashioned oats
+- 1 cup old-fashioned oats

 - Leave on the counter to raise to double in size, about 2 hours.

-- Once you are ready to bake, remove from the fridge, sprinkle dough with a light covering of all purpose flour so it's not so sticky.
+- Sprinkle the dough with a light covering of all purpose flour so it's not so sticky.

-- Lightly grease three (3) - 9x3x5 loaf pan
+- Lightly grease three (3) - 9x3x5 bread loaf pans.

-- Minutes before baking preheat your oven to 400 degrees.
+- Preheat the oven to 400 degrees.

 - Remove and let cool in pans for 5 minutes.